nstanford5/ticket-sales/ticket-sales.md

 md5: c425745032273893d106fe3de005f15e
 range: 12-15
 ```
-- Line 12 defines a dynamic amount of users, all with shared abilities
+- Line 12 defines a dynamic amount of users, all with shared abilities.
-- Line 13 declares a `buyTicket` function that our Buyer(s) will be able to call
+- Line 13 declares a `buyTicket` function that our Buyer(s) will be able to call.

 Now we've defined our users and the functions they will be allowed, we call `init()` to start stepping through the states of our program.